Igalia/wolvic/README.md

-# Wolvic VR Browser
+# Wolvic XR Browser

-The goal of the Wolvic project is to create a full-featured browser exclusively for *standalone* AR and VR headsets.
+The goal of the Wolvic project is to create a full-featured browser exclusively AR and VR headsets.

-You can find us in [wolvic.com](https://www.wolvic.com), Twitter [@wolvicxr](https://twitter.com/wolvicxr), and at [info@wolvic.com](mailto:info@wolvic.com).
+You can find us in [wolvic.com](https://www.wolvic.com), Mastodon [@WolvicXR](https://floss.social/@WolvicXR), Twitter [@wolvicxr](https://twitter.com/wolvicxr), and at [info@wolvic.com](mailto:info@wolvic.com).

 Want to learn more about Wolvic?
 Read our [FAQ](https://wolvic.com/en/faq)!

 ## Locale support

-Wolvic supports Chinese (China), Chinese (Taiwan), English, French, German, Italian, Japanese, Russian, and Spanish for user interface, voice search, and text entry.
-Localization is provided by Mozilla's amazing community of volunteer localizers.

-For more info on localization, how it works in the Wolvic XR project, and how to correctly edit localizable text in the application, please see the [localization wiki page](https://github.com/MozillaReality/FirefoxReality/wiki/Localization).
+For more info on localization, how it works in the Wolvic XR project, and how to correctly edit localizable text in the application, please see our [localization wiki page](https://github.com/Igalia/wolvic/wiki/Localization).

 ## Setup instructions